mohisa302/Vet-clinic-database/README.md

 # 📖 Vet-clinic-database <a name="about-project"></a>

-A relational database to create the initial data structure for a vet clinic.
+**Vet-clinic-database** is a relational database to describe the animals.

 ![vet_clinic diagram](https://user-images.githubusercontent.com/96848068/229746429-22d3f7cb-b0ee-4fbf-ac90-d0730e8abad9.png)

-**Vet-clinic-database** is a relational database to describe the animals.

 ## 🛠 Built With <a name="built-with"></a>